vibvinit/Ace_Superstore_Sales_Dashboard/README.md

 9. Built **Date Dimension Table** using `CALENDAR()`
 10. Added columns to Date table: `[Month]`, `[Year]`, `[Quarter]`, `[MonthKey]`
 11. Created date hierarchy: `[Year] > [Quarter] > [Month] > [Date]`
-12. Used Extract function and delimiter '-' to generate **Segment** column from Category
+12. Used the Extract function and delimiter '-' to generate **Segment** column from the Category
 13. Used DAX `IF()` to fill empty values in Category fields
 14. Added `[List Price]` column: `List Price = Sales / (1 - Discount)`

 ---

-## Data Modeling
+## Data Modelling

 Established a star schema model: